-You’ve decided to conduct a market research study.
+You’ve decided to conduct a Market Test.
 Well done !
 You clearly know what you want to get out of it ?
 You’re definitely on the right track.
 Here are some tips about what to ask and how to ask it.

 Whether through survey templates from a research firm or from scratch, the key isn’t having a ton of questions — but asking ones that validate launching a new product.

 While you need a basic framework, your questions can vary based on your specific objectives — whether it’s learning your competitive landscape, gaining pricing insights or uncovering blind spots you didn’t know existed.
-The best surveys even adapt their market research questions to each individual respondent, enabling tailored insights depending on position and expertise.
+The best surveys even adapt their Market Test questions to each individual respondent, enabling tailored insights depending on position and expertise.

 But the first step is knowing what to ask.
 The most effective market research studies will include these five crucial questions to garner the best, most applicable industry insights for your innovation: